 Explore the town, starting with the Amanohashidate sandbar, a 3km-long stretch of forested parkland and beach that cuts through the Miyazu Bay.
 This has long been counted among the Three Most Beautiful Views in Japan, and is said to have been used as a ladder by the gods when they descended to our earthly realm for mischief in ancient times.

-Walk the sandbar and enjoy the feeling of being in a pine forest while only mere meters from the sandy beach and lapping water – a memorable experience only possible here.
+Walk the sandbar and enjoy the feeling of being in a pine forest while only mere meters from the sandy beach and lapping water.
 Bicycle rentals are available as part of the included Amanohashidate Day Pass.

 Visit the beautiful grounds of Chionji temple and browse local shops and cafes in the quaint town seaside town.